Day: Apparent and mean solar day

-Several definitions of this universal human concept are used according to context, need and convenience.
+Several definitions of this universal human concept are used according to context, need, and convenience.
 Besides the day of 24 hours (86,400 seconds), the word day is used for several different spans of time based on the rotation of the Earth around its axis.
-An important one is the solar day, defined as the time it takes for the Sun to return to its culmination point (its highest point in the sky).
-Because celestial orbits are not perfectly circular, and thus objects travel at different speeds at various positions in their orbit, a solar day is not the same length of time throughout the orbital year.
+An important one is the solar day, the time it takes for the Sun to return to its culmination point (its highest point in the sky).
+Due to an orbit's eccentricity, the Sun resides in one of the orbit's foci instead of the middle.
+Consequently, due to Kepler's second law, the planet travels at different speeds at various positions in its orbit, and thus a solar day is not the same length of time throughout the orbital year.
 Because the Earth moves along an eccentric orbit around the Sun while the Earth spins on an inclined axis, this period can be up to 7.9 seconds more than (or less than) 24 hours.
-In recent decades, the average length of a solar day on Earth has been about 86,400.002 seconds (24.000 000 6 hours) and there are currently about 365.2421875 solar days in one mean tropical year.
+In recent decades, the average length of a solar day on Earth has been about 86,400.002 seconds (24.000 000 6 hours).
+There are currently about 365.2421875 solar days in one mean tropical year.

-Ancient custom has a new day start at either the rising or setting of the Sun on the local horizon (Italian reckoning, for example, being 24 hours from sunset, oldstyle).
+Ancient custom has a new day starting at either the rising or setting of the Sun on the local horizon (Italian reckoning, for example, being 24 hours from sunset, old style).
 The exact moment of, and the interval between, two sunrises or sunsets depends on the geographical position (longitude and latitude, as well as altitude), and the time of year (as indicated by ancient hemispherical sundials).

 A more constant day can be defined by the Sun passing through the local meridian, which happens at local noon (upper culmination) or midnight (lower culmination).
 The exact moment is dependent on the geographical longitude, and to a lesser extent on the time of the year.
 The length of such a day is nearly constant (24 hours ± 30 seconds).
 This is the time as indicated by modern sundials.

 A further improvement defines a fictitious mean Sun that moves with constant speed along the celestial equator; the speed is the same as the average speed of the real Sun, but this removes the variation over a year as the Earth moves along its orbit around the Sun (due to both its velocity and its axial tilt).

 In terms of Earth's rotation, the average day length is about 360.9856°.
 A day lasts for more than 360° of rotation because of the Earth's revolution around the Sun.
 With a full year being slightly more than 360 days, the Earth's daily orbit around the Sun is slightly less than 1°, so the day is slightly less than 361° of rotation.

 Elsewhere in the Solar System or other parts of the universe, a day is a full rotation of other large astronomical objects with respect to its star.